Ericsun1999/Reconstructing-East-Asian-Data-Assimilation/Code/README.md

 Follow the steps below to run the code for this paper.
 However, if you only wish to reproduce the figure presented in the paper, you can skip the following scripts: `Get_tempe_all_data.R`, `Choosetuning.R`, and `Fused.R`.
 By doing so, the expected running time will be reduced to less than one hour.

 ### 1. `Figure1&2.R`
-Uses the REACHES data (`Data/temperature index value.va.xlsx`) to produce Figures 1 and 2.
+Uses the REACHES data (`Data/temperature index value.v1.xlsx`) to produce Figures 1 and 2.

 ### 2. `Figure3.R`
 Uses the LME data (`Data/LME data`) to produce Figure 3.

 ### 3. `Figure4.R`
-Uses the REACHES data (`Data/temperature index value.va.xlsx`) to produce Figure 4.
+Uses the REACHES data (`Data/temperature index value.v1.xlsx`) to produce Figure 4.

 ### 4. `Figure5&6.R`
-Uses the REACHES data (`Data/temperature index value.va.xlsx`) to produce Figure 5 and 6.
+Uses the REACHES data (`Data/temperature index value.v1.xlsx`) to produce Figure 5 and 6.

 ### 5. `Get_tempe_all_data.R`
-Uses the REACHES data (`Data/temperature index value.va.xlsx`) to produce the kriged REACHES data.
+Uses the REACHES data (`Data/temperature index value.v1.xlsx`) to produce the kriged REACHES data.
 (This step can be skipped when reproducing the figures due to time constraints.)

 ### 6. `Figure7-9.R`